 If you want a great intro to creating your first world with pre-created assets, a tutorial video, and detailed steps, check out the VRChat Home Kit!

-The first thing you need is a scene, this can either be an existing one with content or a new one.
-Now with the scene open you either want to:
+The first thing you need is a scene.
+This can either be an existing one with content or a new one.
+With the scene open you either want to: